tebexio/Tebex-SourceMod/README.md

 ## Installation
 We recommend downloading the latest build from your **Tebex™ Control Panel**.

-If you wish to use the git verson, the entire contents of the repository should be downloaded into a directory inside your server **`garrysmod/addons/`**.
+If you wish to use the git verson, the entire contents of the repository should be downloaded into a directory inside your server. **(e.g., `garrysmod/addons/`)**.